 Libyans Flee Across Border To Egypt

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 NPR's Lourdes Garcia-Navarro is close to the Egypt-Libya border, and she filed this report.

-LOURDES GARCIA-NAVARRO: According to Egyptian officials, the border is no longer manned by Libyan troops.
+LOURDES GARCIA: According to Egyptian officials, the border is no longer manned by Libyan troops.
 The Egyptian army is regulating the flow between the two countries.
 Several aid convoys carrying medical supplies are traveling to the border to help Libyans in the east.
 Coming out of Libya are activists like Suleiman al-Zugeilil.
 He left Libya today and spoke to NPR in the Egyptian coastal city of Marsa Matrouh.

-Mr. SULEIMAN al-ZUGEILIL (Activist): (Foreign language spoken)
+M: (Foreign language spoken)

-A few of those loyalists are now surrounded at an airport about 12 miles outside of al-Baida, but the anti-regime protesters basically have their own armed militia.
+GARCIA: A few of those loyalists are now surrounded at an airport about 12 miles outside of al-Baida, but the anti-regime protesters basically have their own armed militia.
 The weapons, he says, have either been looted from police stations or given to the protesters by security forces that switched sides during the fighting.

-Lourdes Garcia-Navarro, NPR News, Marsa Matrouh, Egypt.
+GARCIA: Lourdes Garcia-Navarro, NPR News, Marsa Matrouh, Egypt.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.